-Patience Johnson probably foresaw the inconsistent developments that always rock the political world.
+Patience Johnson probably foresaw the inconsistent developments that always rock the world of politics as time moves.
 He coined his widely known belief that in politics there exist no permanent friends neither enemies.

 Many instances have made the assertion -by Johnson- good, the case studies being here at home.
 Many a time political nemesis have reunited with their initial foes, the driving force always being the common interests -selfish as such that bind them.

 President Uhuru Kenyatta -together with ODM leader Raila Odinga was gracing a retreat for legislators -sourced from the senate and the national assembly- in Naivasha where they were deliberating on the way forward regarding the BBI report.